Introduction

 • You should draw on what you’ve learned about phonetics and signal processing to understand why different data subsets may produce different results.

-• Designing and implementing experiments that test those hypotheses, make the best use of the (limited, messy) data available to you.
+• Designing and implementing experiments that test those hypotheses, and make the best use of the (limited, messy) data available to you.

 • Clearly presenting the results of the experiments (using tables, figures and text descriptions) and linking those results back your hypotheses.